Signed in as:

 There are close to 20 million Veterans in the United States.
 Many Veterans have been denied VA benefits or received a low rating.
 If you have been denied or received a low rating, you may want to pursue your right to appeal.
 The VA is designed to be a “non-adversarial” process, and the law requires the VA to have a “Duty to Assist” veterans.
 However, year after year, the VA denies an unprecedented amount of valid claims.
 If you served at least 90 days of active duty and received a discharge of other than dishonorable, and your injury or disease was caused while serving, you may be entitled to disability compensation.

 The disability claimed must have not been a result of your own willful misconduct or abuse of alcohol and drugs.
-As of January 1, 2021, disability compensation for a Veteran, spouse and one child is as much as $3,450.32 for disabilities rated at 100 percent.
-This does not include special compensation(s) and children.
+As of January 1, 2022, disability compensation for a Veteran, spouse and one child is as much as $3,653.89 for disabilities rated at 100 percent.
+This does not include special compensation(s) and multiple children.
 We handle all types of veteran disability law claims and exclusively practice veteran disability law.
 To get started, please complete a free case evaluation and consultation.

 Click here for free case evaluation and speak to an actual attorney from day one.

 This list is by no means all the case types we handle.
 This list is used to give you an idea of what issues you may be suffering with and perhaps not realizing that it could be service connected.
 Veterans definitely do not exit service the same person they were when they first enlisted.